suncoast-devs/handbook/lessons/career-looking/freelance.md

 ### Customer Service is Essential

-- Send a proposal that is fair to the client and you
+- Send a proposal that is fair to the client, and you
   - [Sample proposals](https://www.pandadoc.com/it-development-proposal-templates/)
   - Determine your hourly rate
   - How long will the project take
 - Send thank yous
 - Send weekly updates
 - Notifications of deployments or features
-- Check your email everyday
+- Check your email every day
 - Send invoices

 ### Satisfied Clients